Brown-BIOL2430-S04-Fall2015/finalproject/README.md

 ## Instructions

 This repository is a stub for your final project.
 Fork it as a template for your project, and develop your code in the forked repository.
-For details on how to get started and turn in the project, see section 3 of the github education  [documentation](https://education.github.com/guide/forks).
+For details on how to fork and turn in the project, see section 3 of the github education  [documentation](https://education.github.com/guide/forks).
+After you fork the repository, please enable the issue tracker in the repository settings so that others in the class (including the professor) can provide feedback.

 Expand on the readme questions below to provide an overview of the goals, background, and challenges for the final project.
 You can delete the questions as you write text that answers them, or leave the prompts in place.
 You can also delete this instruction section of you like.